-If you were to connect ten of the same IED's to the same output, then the total current drawn would be $10 \times 0.001 \text{ A} = 0.01 \text{ A} (10 \text{ mA})$.
+If you were to connect ten of the same IED's to the same output, then the total current drawn would be $10 \ge 0.001$ A = 0.01 A (10 mA).

 7.4.4 Connecting Unmodulated IRIG-B

 To drive multiple loads from one unmodulated IRIG-B output, make sure that the loads are wired in parallel.
 Some technicians might call this "daisy-chaining", however the idea is to drive all of these loads in parallel from the single output.
 It is much simpler to connect loads to unmodulated IRIG-B than for modulated, because all of the loads are driven at the same voltage.